prusnak/rusnak.io/_posts/2012-08-06-timelapse-video-with-webcam-and-mplayer.md

 title: Timelapse video with webcam and mplayer
 ---

-Some time ago I created a timelapse video using webcam and mplayer:
+Some time ago I created a timelapse video using webcam and mplayer.
+Today I was asked how I did it and because I did not remember exactly the command line options I decided to write this post to save you some time reading manpages.

 <iframe width="480" height="360" src="http://www.youtube.com/embed/HHfIg74Walc" frameborder="0" allowfullscreen></iframe>

-Today I was asked how I did it and because I did not remember exactly the command line options I decided to write this post to save you some time reading manpages.

 First step is to grab series of JPG images from mplayer using webcam: